Embiid, Simmons help 76ers end slump, beat Knicks 131-109

+PHILADELPHIA (AP) - Ben Simmons was angry at himself by halftime.
+The New York Knicks paid for it after the break.

-PHILADELPHIA (AP) - Joel Embiid had 24 points and 10 rebounds, Ben Simmons got his second triple-double in his last three games, and the Philadelphia 76ers snapped out of a funk to beat the New York Knicks 131-109 on Wednesday night.
+Joel Embiid had 24 points and 10 rebounds, Simmons got his second triple-double in his last three games, and the Philadelphia 76ers snapped out of a funk to beat the Knicks 131-109 on Wednesday night.

+Simmons finished with 13 points, 11 rebounds and 10 assists, but said his numbers don't tell the whole story.

+"I was just frustrated," Simmons said.
+"I want to play well and perform for the team.
+I want to make sure we win every game we play.
+I think the second half was a different kind of Ben."

-Simmons had 13 points, 11 rebounds and 10 assists.
-Jimmy Butler added 20 points and Landry Shamet had a career-high 17 off the bench for the Sixers (21-12), who shot 53.4 percent from the field and 50 percent from 3-point range.
+Jimmy Butler added 20 points and rookie Landry Shamet had a career-high 17 off the bench for the Sixers (21-12), who shot 53.4 percent from the field and 50 percent from 3-point range.

 Philadelphia had lost three of four, including a lopsided defeat in San Antonio on Monday.